canonical/ubuntu-pro-for-wsl/docs/howto/enforce-agent-startup-remotely-registry.md

 Access your organisation's [Intune Admin Center](https://intune.microsoft.com) and when logged in go to **Devices > Monitor > Manage Devices > Scripts and remediations**.
 ![Scripts and remediations option revealed in the Intune portal](./assets/intune-remediations.png).

 Click on the "Create" button to create a new script package.
-Fill in the **Basics** step form with name, description and other details and proceed to **Settings**.
+Fill in the **Basics** form with name, description and other details and proceed to **Settings**.
-On that step upload the scripts in the correct boxes and finish the options on that step with:
+During that step, upload the scripts in the correct boxes and use the following options:

 - Run this script using the logged-on credentials (important because the script refers to a registry path under `HKCU` a.k.a `HKEY_CURRENT_USER`)
 - Enforce script signature check: No (unless otherwise required by your company's policies)
 - Run script in 64-bit PowerShell: No

-Finally select "Next" and assign "Scope tags" (if used in your company and/or use case) and in the "Assignments" select the device or user groups as required to reach the intended audience.
+Finally, select "Next" and assign "Scope tags" (if relevant) and in the "Assignments" select the device or user groups that are required.

 Follow [this guide](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations#deploy-the-script-packages)
-if you need more detailed views of the steps outlined above.
+if you need more detail on the steps outlined above.

-At next logon users covered by the assignment will have Intune executing the detection script and the remediation one if the device is found non-compliant.
+When users covered by the assignment next log in, Intune executes the detection script and then runs the remediation script if the device is found to be non-compliant.

 ## Remarks

-Careful readers would notice that there is an inherent race condition between setting the registry value and installing the MSIX (if remotely deployed): when the MSIX is installed the referred registry sub-key is recreated, overwriting any previous value the remote management solution would have deployed if that happened before the package installation.
+Careful readers may notice that there is an inherent race condition between setting the registry value and installing the MSIX (if remotely deployed): when the MSIX is installed the registry sub-key that is referenced is recreated, overwriting any previous value that the remote management solution would have deployed if that happened before the package installation.

-One advantage of Intune Remediation scripts in this scenario is that eventually Intune would find the non-compliant state and fix it automatically.
-One disadvantage of that scenario is that the fix doesn't start the UP4W background agent, i.e. it only enables the startup task, the agent will start at next logon.
+An advantage of Intune Remediation scripts in this scenario is that eventually Intune finds the non-compliant state and fixes it automatically.
+A potential disadvantage is that the fix doesn't start the UP4W background agent, The fix enables the startup task and the agent will start at next user login.